lunarmodules/Penlight/docs_topics/08-additional.md

     vlevel = not args.v[1] and 0 or #args.v
     print(vlevel)

-The vlevel assigment is a bit of Lua voodoo, so consider the cases:
+The vlevel assignment is a bit of Lua voodoo, so consider the cases:

     * No -v flag, v is just { false }
     * One -v flags, v is { true }